Skip to content

 Plugin configuration form

-The config object is available in your plugin's hooks and initialization functions.
-In this example, the name property can be accessed via config.name.
+The config object is available in hooks and initialization functions (e.g. config.name).

 ts